 - (a) The long or short sleeve wash and wear uniform shirt may be worn with the collar open.
 No tie is required, however decorum (jury trial) may require a tie in some instances.
-Efforts will be made for employees to be dressed in matching attire when attending the same functions. - (b) A black crew neck t-shirt must be worn with the uniform. - (c) All shirt buttons must remain buttoned except for the last button at the neck. - (d) Shoes for the Class B uniform are the same as in the Class A uniform. - (e) Boots with pointed toes are not permitted. - (f) Only leather Sam Browne equipment may be worn with the Class B uniform.
-Nylon safety equipment shall only be worn with the Class C, tactical or specialized uniforms designated by the Sheriff. - (g) No sew-on name tags or badges are allowed.
+Efforts will be made for employees to be dressed in matching attire when attending the same functions. - (b) A black crew neck t-shirt must be worn with the uniform. - (c) All shirt buttons must remain buttoned except for the last button at the neck. - (d) Footwear for the Class B uniform are the same as in the Class A uniform. - (e) Only black basket weave Sam Browne equipment with chrome snaps may be worn with the Class B uniform.
+Nylon safety equipment shall only be worn with the Class C, tactical or specialized uniforms designated by the Sheriff. - (f) No sew-on name tags or badges are allowed.

-1024.3.3 CLASS C UNIFORM
+1024.3.3 CLASS C/D UNIFORM

-The Class C uniform has been established to allow for a functional and affordable uniform for shift work conditions.
-The class C uniform also includes sew-on name tape (green with yellow lettering) and the department issue sew-on cloth badge.
-The sew-on name tape and badge are mandated for the class C uniform.
-The official manufacturer for Class C uniforms is 5.11 Manufacturing Company.
+The Class C/D uniform has been established to allow for a functional and affordable uniform for shift work conditions.
+The class C/D uniform also includes sew-on/velcro name tape (green with gold lettering) and the department issue sew-on/velcro cloth badge.
+The sew-on/velcro name tape and badge are mandated for the class C/D uniform.
+The official manufacturer for Class C/D uniforms is 5.11 Manufacturing Company.
 No other product line will be allowed for this uniform unless approved by the Sheriff.
-5.11 tactical designates this uniform as their "Class B PDU" product line.